CK2800/tst/3/test2020fall-BookingSystem/README.md

 - Clone this repo.
 - Install Docker.
-- Run this command to set up mysql in a Docker container: \
+- Run this command to set up mysql in a Docker container with a database named mysql-test-db: \
   <code>docker run -d --rm \
   --name mysql-test-db \
   -e MYSQL_ROOT_PASSWORD=testuser123 \